Resonances in the Two-Centers Coulomb Systems: Asymptotic behaviour of solutions of the radial Schr odinger equation and their analytic extensions

 \begin{remark} In case $Z_{+} = 0$, the solutions of $\eqref{eq:schro}$ are given by linear combinations of the modified Mathieu functions (${\rm Mc}$ and ${\rm Sc}$) \cite[\S16.6]{BMP3}.
 In particular, if we look at their asymptotic behaviour, we find out that up to a constant factor \beq v_{+}(\xi,k) = {\rm Mc}\l(\mu-\frac{k^{2}}2, \frac{k^{2}}{4},\xi\ri) \Leq{eq:knownSol} where ${\rm Mc}(a,q,x)$ is the modified Mathieu cosine, i.e.\ the solution of

 that decays for $\sqrt{q}\in\bC_{+}$.
-It is well known \cite[Chapter 2]{MS} that the function in the RHS of \eqref{eq:knownSol} admits an analytic continuation through the positive real axis on the negative complex plane for $-\pi/2 \leq \arg(k) \leq \pi/2$ and that for $x\to\infty$ and $k\in\bC_{+}$ it has the following asymptotic behaviour \cite{MS, BMP3}
+It is well-known \cite[Chapter 2]{MS} that the function in the RHS of \eqref{eq:knownSol} admits an analytic continuation through the positive real axis on the negative complex plane for $-\pi/2 \leq \arg(k) \leq \pi/2$ and that for $x\to\infty$ and $k\in\bC_{+}$ it has the following asymptotic behaviour \cite{BMP3, MS}

 in line with the estimates \eqref{eq:phineqqsym} and \eqref{eq:vpmasymp}, valid for all $Z_{+}$. $\Diamond$ \end{remark}

 For what follows we will need to work in a slightly different setting.
 If we perform the change of variable defined by $\xi \mapsto {\Log}(x+1)$ (with the principal branch ${\rm Log}$ of the logarithm), for $\tilde v(x,k):= v(\Log(x+1),k)$ ~Equation \eqref{eq:schro} takes the form \beq \eeq where $x >0$, $h >0$ and $k\in\bC\z$.
 As before we assume $h=1$ for the moment.